jesusdz/Tools/android/README.md

 sdkmanager --sdk_root=%ANDROID_HOME% --install "cmdline-tools;latest"
 ```

-The boothstrap at `ANDROID_HOME` is ready.
+The bootstrap at `ANDROID_HOME` is ready.
 You can safely remove the temporary directory containing the commandline tools.

 ### Populate ANDROID_HOME

 Open a command terminal and navigate to the `ANDROID_HOME` directory.
 Go to subdirectory `cmdline-tools\bin`:

 ```
+# This is where we installed java
 set JAVA_HOME=C:\Users\jesus\Soft\jdk-17.0.11

 # Install build tools: aapt, aapt2, zipalign...